 But maybe the benefits of a book club aren’t so obvious to you.
 Sure, the primary benefit is the opportunity to read a book and discuss it.
 But there are a lot of ancillary benefits that take the experience way beyond a homework assignment.

-So, whether you are thinking of joining a book club, or are questioning whether your current group is right for you, consider the following book club benefits and get insight into which are right for you.
+So, whether you are thinking of starting a new book club, joining a book club, or are questioning whether your current group is right for you, consider the following book club benefits and get insight into which are right for you.

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)

 1. Book Clubs Get You Outside of Your Genre Rut